Police-Data-Accessibility-Project/design-system/README.md

 Assets can be copied using the `pdap-design-system` command line method exposed by this package.

 One of the following arguments is required:
-`--copy-assets`: Copies all assets.
+`--copy-assets`: Copies all images and styles.
 `--copy-images`: Copies all images.
-`--copy-styles`: Copies all images.
+`--copy-styles`: Copies all styles.

 The following argument is optional:
 `--to={path}`: Path to directory where assets should be copied.
 Defaults to `assets`